 Lin started 25 games last season, helping the Knicks make the playoffs and expand marketing opportunities in China, the world’s biggest market.
 His emergence was also a boon to the team’s sponsorship deals.
 Coca-Cola Co.
-(COKE) added courtside advertisements in Chinese and the Knicks signed agreements with Taiwan-based Maxxis International, a tire manufacturer, and Acer Inc. (2353), the fourth-largest computer maker.
+(COKE:US) added courtside advertisements in Chinese and the Knicks signed agreements with Taiwan-based Maxxis International, a tire manufacturer, and Acer Inc. (2353), the fourth-largest computer maker.

 Lin’s departure captured the attention of other sports figures in New York, including New York Yankees All-Star first baseman Mark Teixeira, who acknowledged the “end of Linsanity” after last night’s win against the Toronto Blue Jays.

 “Thanks for two great months Jeremy and good luck in Houston,” Teixeira wrote on Twitter.

 To contact the reporters on this story: Erik Matuszewski in New York at email@example.com; Scott Soshnick in New York at firstname.lastname@example.org

 To contact the editor responsible for this story: Michael Sillup at email@example.com